semaphoreci/docs/the-grammar-of-semaphore-yaml-files_5b0c064e2c7d3a2f9011f802.md

 However, the blocks of a `.semaphore/semaphore.yml` file are executed sequentially.
-This means that if you have two blocks on a `.semaphore/semaphore.yml` file file, the second one will begin only when the first one has finished.
+This means that if you have two blocks on a `.semaphore/semaphore.yml` file, the second one will begin only when the first one has finished.

 Last, the jobs of a block will run in parallel provided that you have